r34sd/problemsolver34sd/README.md

 setsid ./problemsolver

 #ALTERNATIVE WAY
-1.open up the linux folder and copy and paste the command starting from setsid into the terminal using this one simple command.(easiest way)
+1.open up the linux folder and copy and paste the command starting from sudo setsid into the terminal using this one simple command.(easiest way)